Mark Thatcher: Missing during 1982 Paris-Dakar rally

-On 9 January 1982 Thatcher, his French driver, Anne-Charlotte Verney, and their mechanic went missing for six days in the Sahara whilst driving a Peugeot 504 in the Paris-Dakar Rally.
+On 9 January 1982 Thatcher, his French driver, Anny-Charlotte Verney, and their mechanic went missing for six days in the Sahara whilst driving a Peugeot 504 in the Paris-Dakar Rally.
 They were declared missing on 12 January.
 His father flew to Dakar, where a large-scale search was launched, including six military aircraft from three countries and Algerian ground troops.

 On 14 January, the Algerian military spotted Thatcher's party 50 km (31 miles) off course.
-This caused international embarrassment to his mother.
-The Prime Minister insisted on paying £2,000 personally towards the cost of the search, and an unpaid 11,500 dinar hotel bill, a third of which was for drinks.
+The Prime Minister insisted on paying £2,000 personally towards the cost of the search.